Picture yourself at IU Bloomington

 Keep learning during challenging times

-Head to our Keep Learning site to find technology resources, self-care support, and opportunities to stay connected to the IU community when you can’t attend your courses as normal, whether you’re on campus or learning remotely.
+Head to our Keep Learning site to find technology resources, self-care support, and opportunities to stay connected to the IU community, whether you’re on campus or learning remotely.

 - All statistics are current as of 2022.